mlastes1987/pokeyellow-expansion-dev/README.md

 ![Screenshot](pokeyellow-expansion-dev-0.png)

-- **Bank Expansion** Bank's 1 and 1F have been expanded to make room for more stuff.
+- **Bank Expansion** Bank's 1 and 1F and ROMX have been expanded and edited to make room for more stuff.

 - **Pikachu learns Surf by HM** This also allows you to participate in the Pikachu Surf minigame.